-In the excerpt below, Dickinson – then vocalist with Samson – describes moment he was approached by Iron Maiden manager Rod Smallwood at the Reading Festival in 1981 about auditioning to be the band’s new vocalist.
+In the excerpt below, Dickinson – then vocalist with Samson – describes the moment he was approached by Iron Maiden manager Rod Smallwood at the Reading Festival in 1981, and asked about auditioning to be the band’s new vocalist.

 We started to rehearse for some shows; I was hoarse after half an hour.
 We played the Marquee Club; I couldn’t speak for two days afterwards.
 I was in despair.
 I had sung on an album that was getting great reactions, but I felt like a fraud.
 My voice couldn’t do it.
 I moped around for a couple of days, crying into my beer, before my subconscious drew my attention to some sage guidance I’d received from my dentist ex-girlfriend.
 As an ex-pupil of the very prestigious Cheltenham Ladies’ College, she’d had quite extensive singing lessons, and she kept a notebook.